Mandya independent MP Sumalatha extends 'full support' to BJP | Politics

 Taking a dig at the JD(S) and other political parties where families are promoted, she said she was not the one who will draw every member of the family into the politics ''as is practiced by some.'' ''I did not join politics when Ambareesh was alive.
 So long as I am in this field, my son will not venture into politics,'' the MP said.

-About the possibility of her fighting elections from Bengaluru, the MP said her family had always been committed to Mandya and there were no such possibilities of moving out.
+About the possibility of her fighting elections from Bengaluru, Sumalatha said her family had always been committed to Mandya and there were no such possibilities of moving out.

 ''I will quit politics rather than compromising with my self-esteem.
-I will prefer leaving this world, instead of Mandya,'' Sumalatha said.
+I will prefer leaving this world, instead of Mandya,'' she said.

-The MP clarified that she got into politics not for making money as is done by others but to bring a change in the district and improve lives here.
+The Lok Sabha member clarified that she got into politics not for making money as is done by others but to bring a change in the district and improve lives here.

 However, caustic remarks passed against her and the impediments put in completing her works, made her think of seeking support, Sumalatha said.